 Polynomial Space is the set of booean queries expressible by first-order quantifier blocks iterated as much as is useful, i.e., exponentially.
 This is captured by the power of a Partial Fixed Point Operator.
 PSPACE can also be charcterized by second-order formulas iterated polynomially many times.
 A transitive closure operator added to second-order logic captures this.

-Second-Order quantifier blocks iterated t(n) steps times describe the boolean queries computable in parallel time t(n) using exponentially much hardware.
-Thus, the polynomial-time hiearchy contains those boolean queries computable in constant time using exponentially much hardware.
+Second-Order quantifier blocks iterated t(n) steps times describe the boolean queries computable in parallel time t(n) using exponentially much hardware: "CH[t(n), h(n)]" stands for simultaneous CRAM time O(t(n)) using O(h(n)) hardware gates.
+Thus, the polynomial-time hierarchy contains those boolean queries computable in constant time using exponentially much hardware.
 PSPACE is the set of queries computable in polynomial time using exponentially much hardware.

 Exponential time is the set of boolean queries computable in second-order logic extended with the capacity to define new relations by induction.
 This is the same as second-order quantifier blocks that may be iterated exponentially.